/

 The Explore tab in Studio now ranks opportunities for you: niches nobody has filled yet, categories that are picking up, and things people searched for but couldn't find, so you always have a shortlist of what's worth building.

-ASCII Art is a new editor that turns any photo into ASCII, pixel, or dot art, plus a community gallery of looks you can remix and publish.
+A new editor that turns any photo into ASCII, pixel or dot art, plus a gallery of looks you can remix and publish.

 Turn any photo into ASCII art

-The new ASCII Art editor turns any photo into ASCII, pixel, or dot art right in your browser.
-Drop in an image, pick a look, and fine-tune it live with sliders for style, detail, color, and effects, or just describe the look you want and the built-in assistant adjusts it for you.
-Crop and frame your photo first, turn on animation, and export the result as an image, video, or GIF.
+Drop in an image, pick a look, and tune it live with sliders for style, detail, colour and effects - or describe the look and the built-in assistant adjusts it.
+Animate it, then export an image, video or GIF.

 Browse, remix, and publish recipes

-Every look you build is a recipe you can save and share.
-Browse the community gallery, filter by tag, and open any recipe to drop it onto your own photo in one click, then tweak it into something of your own.
-Publish the looks you're proud of, and each one gets its own page to share.
+Every look you build is a recipe.
+Browse the gallery, filter by tag, drop any recipe onto your own photo in one click, and publish the ones you are proud of.

-Added A new Referral link in the help menu lets you join our affiliate program and earn when you share 21st.dev.
+A Referral link in the help menu joins our affiliate program.

-Fixed The theme editor's color picker no longer resets a color to black when you open it on certain theme values.
+The theme editor's colour picker no longer resets a colour to black.

 Billing at a glance